s2t2/gspread-models-py/README.md

 ```

-In addition to the book-specific attributes of "title", "author", and "year", the base model will manage a unique identifier "id" (always the first column in the sheet) as well as a timestamp "created_at" (always the last column in the sheet).
+When defining your class, specify a `SHEET_NAME` as well as a list of `COLUMNS` in the sheet.

 **Step 3:** Setup a corresponding sheet for this model.

 For the example above example above, create a sheet called "books", and specify an initial row of column headers: "id", "title", "author", "year", and "created_at" (in this specific order).
+In addition to the sheet-specific attributes of "title", "author", and "year", the base model will manage a unique identifier "id" (always the first column in the sheet) as well as a timestamp "created_at" (always the last column in the sheet).